robhagemans/monobit/README.md

 For example, the banner at the top of this `README` was made with

-    me@bandit:~$ python3 banner.py '| monobit. |' --font=VGASYS.FON
+    me@bandit:~$ monobit-banner '| monobit. |' --font=VGASYS.FON

-`banner.py` has a number of rendering options - you can choose fonts, change the "ink" and "paper" characters, set a margin, scale text, and rotate by quarter turns.
+`monobit-banner` has a number of rendering options - you can choose fonts, change the "ink" and "paper" characters, set a margin, scale text, and rotate by quarter turns.
-Check `python3 banner.py --help` for usage.
+Check `monobit-banner --help` for usage.

 Supported formats